Powerlink Queensland: Operations

-Powerlink is a transmission network service provider within the National Electricity Market (NEM).
+Powerlink is a Transmission Network Service Provider (TNSP) within the Australian National Electricity Market (NEM).
 It does not buy or sell electricity; instead it transports it between participants within the NEM.
 Powerlink is a regulated monopoly business, with revenues set by the Australian Energy Regulator.

-The transmission network, operated by Powerlink Queensland, extends 1700 km from north of Cairns to the New South Wales border, and comprises 15000 km of transmission lines and 139 substations.
+The transmission network, operated by Powerlink Queensland, extends 1700 km from north of Cairns to the New South Wales border, and comprises 15000 km of transmission lines and 152 substations.

-Its network connects to New South Wales via the Queensland – New South Wales Interconnector (QNI).
+Powerlink's network connects to New South Wales via the Queensland – New South Wales Interconnector (QNI).
 It also has a DC connection to NSW via the smaller Terranora interconnector.
 Powerlink is a member of Grid Australia which represents the owners of Australia's electricity transmission networks in the National Electricity Market and Western Australia.
 It has been appointed by the Queensland State Government as the jurisdictional planning body for Queensland to assess the capability of Queensland's transmission network to meet forecast electricity load growth.

 Powerlink has adopted live high voltage substation maintenance practices on voltages up to 330 kV and is currently the only transmission utility in Australia to use these techniques.
 Its laboratory provides specialist testing and diagnostic services.